 We will walk through the Two Peoples Bay Nature Reserve heritage trail which tracks through peppermint woodlands and the remote and untouched beach.
 This is home to the critically endangered Gilberts potoroo and the noisy scrub bird and we may be lucky enough to hear them.
 It is a mecca for bird lovers and fishermen.
 This has been listed as one of the most beautiful beaches in the world with azure blue water, massive granite boulders and pure white sand.
 The coastal heathland plants have been carved by the wind and many species have adapted in unusual ways to compensate for salt laden winds and sandy soil.

-The historic Whaling Station was owned by Australia’s last whaling company, the Cheynes Beach Whaling Company, which processed over 1000 humpback and sperm whales a year at its peak.
+The afternoon will be spent at the historic Whaling Station which was owned by Australia’s last whaling company, the Cheynes Beach Whaling Company that processed over 1000 humpback and sperm whales a year at its peak.
 A significant part of Australian history, the whaling station is now considered a heritage site and has been preserved exactly as it was on the last day of operation in 1978 when the workers ‘simply put down their tools and walked away’.
 During this unique experience, we will be informed on the station’s operations and history, share in the workers’ memories and stories and discover their place in the economic and social history of Albany.
-(Overnight Albany) B

 Hopetoun - 2 nights